enosix/github-backup-aws-s3/README.md

 # github-backup-to-s3

-A tool to backup all your github repos to a aws s3 bucket.
+A tool to back up all your github repos to an aws s3 bucket.
-It can optionally backup just an organisation's repositories.
+It can optionally back up just an organization's repositories.

 ## Usage

-copy `.env.example` and rename it `.env` and setup the config variables.
+copy `.env.example` and rename it `.env` and set up the config variables.

 ### AWS Credentials

-create a new IAM user with *programmatic access* and add access to `putObject` on the specific bucket you want to backup.
+create a new IAM user with *programmatic access* and add access to `putObject` on the specific bucket you want to back up.

 *(no other permissions is needed)*